MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/silverfort-integration.md

 11. Select the **Auth Type**, and **Protocol**.

-12. In the **Users and Groups** field, select the **edit** icon to configure users affected by the policy.
+12. In the **Users and Groups** field, select the **Edit** icon to configure users affected by the policy.
 These users' authentication bridges to Microsoft Entra ID.

    ![image shows user and groups](./media/silverfort-integration/user-groups.png)